Site icon Outdoor Gearzine

 Fit and comfort: Feel secure the moment you put your feet in

-The first impression I felt when I put my feet in was the tight fit from the arch to the instep, and the firm hold on the heel.
-However, the moderately stretchable mesh fabric does not feel cramped, and there is room for movement of the toes in the forefoot, making it a not-so-good feel that it coexists with a balanced balance of accuracy and play.
-Even though it is designed for long distances, there is no need to worry too much, and it will lead you to a comfortable trail without any problems, no matter how far or terrain you wear it.
+The first impression I got when I actually put my foot in was a snug fit from the arch to the instep, and a firm hold on the heel.
+At the same time, the mesh fabric stretches just enough so it doesn't feel too tight, and there's plenty of room for the toes to move in the forefoot, giving it a good balance of precision and play, which is not a bad feeling.
+Even though they're designed for long distances, there's no need to worry too much about it; they'll lead you on a comfortable trail no matter what distance or terrain you wear them on

 Upper fit